24 Easy Ways To Honor National Boss's Day 2023

 - By 2007, Hallmark Cards expanded its National Boss' Day line by 28 percent.

-- Despite not being a federal holiday or a non-working day, a holiday that began in 1958 became an integral part of the office culture.
+- Even though it is not a federal holiday or a non-working day, National Boss Day or Bosses Day is now considered a public holiday.
+Thus, a special day observed in 1958 quickly became an integral part of the office culture.

 First, it's great that you want to appreciate your boss.
 It shows that you believe in appreciating others for their efforts.